When to Harvest Vegetables: A to Z Garden Guide for Peak Flavor

 Cantaloupes

-Cantaloupes are ready to pick when the exterior is tan with a hard, netted skin pattern.
-A crack should form near the stem allowing the fruit to be easily removed.
+Cantaloupes are ready when the exterior turns tan with a hard netted skin pattern.
+A crack forms near the stem and the fruit slips off with light pressure.
+If you have to tug, wait another day.

 Carrots